frederic-perez/AmE-dictionary/data/dictionary.md

 __in over (one's) head__ _idiom_ Too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer.
 __in place__ _idiom_
 __in plain view__ _idiom_ In full, unrestricted view; visibly, openly, or publicly.
-__in question__ _idiom_ Currently being discussed or under consideration. _I just don't see how that is pertinent to the topic in question._ _The item in question is this scarf, which was discovered at the scene of the crime._
+__in question__ _idiom_ Currently being discussed or under consideration. _I just don’t see how that is pertinent to the topic in question._ _The item in question is this scarf, which was discovered at the scene of the crime._
 __in retrospect__ _idiom_ :two: Considering or analyzing the past, with the knowledge that one has now.
 __in short order__ _idiom_ :three: With no delay; quickly.
 __in so far as__ _adv_ :two: (insofar as) To the degree or extent that.